-Power lines are typically seen overhead, they are the never ending system of wiring strung together by tall poles in a grid system.
+Power lines are typically seen overhead, they are the never-ending system of wiring strung together by tall poles in a grid system.
 These lines are seen in two subsets.
 They are either the enormous towers that move bulk electricity from generating sites like power plants, to electrical substations.
-Or more commonly, they are the lines you see in you neighborhood, that are moving the electricity from these substations to you the consumer.
+Or more commonly, they are the lines you see in your neighborhood, that are moving the electricity from these substations to you the consumer.

 To see a demonstration of this ambient EMF radiation and how the body is constantly absorbing it, take a look at this video: